nadavmatalon/MCP9802/README.md

 ## RUNNING THE EXAMPLE SKETCHES

 1) Hook-up the MCP9802 to the Arduino as explained above.
-2) If you like, connect a LED with an appropriate series resistor between the MCP9802's ALERT pin (PIN 3) and ground
-3) Upload the relevant example sketch to the Arduino.
+2) Upload the relevant example sketch to the Arduino.
-4) Open the Serial Communications Window (make sure the baud-rate is set to 9600 or change them in the sketch to match your Serial Port buad rate).
+3) Open the Serial Communications Window \(make sure the baud-rate is set to 9600 or change it in the sketch to match your Serial Port's buad-rate\).

 ## BUG REPORTS